 2021’s BBC Radio 3 recitals will feature Ben McAteer (Baritone), Kathryn Rudge (mezzo soprano) and Elizabeth Watts (soprano), each with Simon Lepper (piano).
 As in previous years, these performances will be broadcast on BBC Radio 3 in September/October 2021.

-The young singers and pianists involved with the Festival of Voice benefit from a highly focused experience and the opportunity to perform and make contacts with opera professionals.
-The winner of the competition is awarded a monetary prize which is crucial at the stage they are in their careers, and they will act as an ambassador for the company performing at events and with the Young Artists.
+The singers and pianists involved with the Glenarm Festival of Voice benefit from a highly focused experience and the opportunity to perform and make contacts with opera professionals.
+The winner of the competition is awarded the Deborah Voigt Opera Prize, also a monetary prize which is crucial at the stage they are in their careers.
+There is also a monetary prize for the Audience Prize, decided by the audience’s votes.

 The Peter Rankin Piano Internship is offered as part of the festival and each year a young pianist is chosen to work closely with the coaches and play for rehearsals and during the Irish song section of the competition finale.